grimmlab/ProLaTherm/README.md

 CAUTION: this will need up to 20GB of memory on your machine.

+### Run the optimization framework using your own .fasta-files
+To run the optimization framework with your own data, you have to prepare two .fasta-files: one containing the thermophilic and one containing the non-thermophilic proteins.
+We expect the standard .fasta-format with the identifier of the sample, followed by a line break and the amino acid sequence given in the single letter code in the next line.

+You are at the **root directory within your Docker container**, i.e. after step 5 of the above-described setup.

+If you closed the Docker container that you created at the end of the installation, just use ``docker start -i CONTAINERNAME`` to start it in interactive mode again.
+If you did not create a container yet, go back to above-described setup.

+1. Navigate to the directory where the repository is placed within your container

+        cd /REPO_DIRECTORY/IN/CONTAINER/ProLaTherm

+2. Run thermpred (as module).
+By default, thermpred starts the optimization procedure for 10 trials with XGBoost and a 5-fold nested cross-validation using your newly created dataset.

+        python3 -m thermpred.run -dd /DIRECTORY/CONTAINING/YOUR/FASTAFILES -sd /SAVEDIRECTORY/FOR/CREATED/DATASET -fth FULL_NAME_OF_THERMOPHILIC_FASTA_FILE -fnth FULL_NAME_OF_NON_THERMOPHILIC_FASTA_FILE -nnd NAME_OF_THE_NEW_DATASET

+You only have to invoke the data preprocessing once.
+For the next run, you can use the above-described workflow for prepared data, and need to specify the name of your new dataset as the dataset to use.

 ## Contributors
 This pipeline is developed and maintained by members of the [Bioinformatics lab](https://bit.cs.tum.de) lead by [Prof. Dr. Dominik Grimm](https://bit.cs.tum.de/team/dominik-grimm/):